thinkshout/feeding-texas/work/leading-the-movement.md

 Texas is blessed with ample agricultural and economic resources.
 We have more than enough to help every Texan access the nutrition they need to succeed and move forward.

 Feeding Texas leads the conversation to solve hunger in Texas with our words and actions.
-We help decision-makers craft effective public policyies, pioneer programs that empower struggling families, and increase our understanding of hunger through original research and the voices of struggling Texans themselves.
+We help decision-makers craft effective public policies, pioneer programs that empower struggling families, and increase our understanding of hunger through original research and the voices of struggling Texans themselves.

 **Strengthening Public Structures**